-The requirements of this zoning bylaw shall apply to battery energy storage systems permitted, installed, or modified after the effective date of this bylaw, excluding general maintenance and repair.
-BESS subject to this bylaw are only those that exceed the following capacities; BESS that do not meet the following threshold capacities are not subject to this bylaw:

-- Lead-acid with a capacity of greater than 70 kWh - Nickel with a capacity of greater than 70 kWh - Lithium-ion with a capacity of greater than 20 kWh - Sodium nickel chloride with a capacity of greater than 20 kWh - Flow with a capacity of greater than 20 kWh - Other battery technologies with a capacity of greater than 10 kWh - BESS in one- and two-family dwellings with a capacity of greater than 1 kWh
+- 1. The requirements of this bylaw shall apply to battery energy storage systems permitted, installed, decommissioned or modified after the effective date of this bylaw, excluding general maintenance and repair.
+BESS subject to this bylaw are only those that exceed the following capacities: - Lead-acid with a capacity of greater than 70 kWh - Nickel with a capacity of greater than 70 kWh - Lithium-ion with a capacity of greater than 20 kWh - Sodium nickel chloride with a capacity of greater than 20 kWh - Flow with a capacity of greater than 20 kWh - Other battery technologies with a capacity of greater than 10 kWh - -BESS in one and two family dwellings with a capacity of greater than 1 kWh